Thank you for your interest in CNAREA!

 I‘m ready!
 What’s next?

 If you are interested and want to move forward with your career as a Real Estate Appraiser, you will need the following:

 - Criminal Record check – must be current (within 90 days of submitting your application) and must be certified by police/RCMP

 - Education completion documentation (diploma/degree/transcripts of courses equivalent to our industry)

-- Submit the online New Membership Application.
+- When you have the above documents, submit your online application: New Membership Application.